denham-ed/adventure_capital/README.md

 The first outer loop encourages the user remain engaged and play consecutive games.
 It is worth nothign that the user is prompted to provide their name hint preference again - this is to encourage multiple players sharing one terminal to play, without the need to restart the game manually.

-The inner loop represents the guess and response dialogue within the game itself -
+The inner loop represents the guess and response dialogue within the game itself - the user(player) continues to guess until locate the opponent's (hider's) city.
 ### Class Design

 ## Features ??